Hospitals Around The World Have A Dire Shortage Of Blood

 "There's a massive blood deficit in low- and middle-income countries, and what's happening is that practice is being driven accordingly," he says.
 "If you look at a high-income country like the U.S., oncology would be a major user of transfusion.
 But what's happening [in lower-income countries] is they simply don't have the capacity to manage the bulk of oncology.
 You can't do complex surgeries.
 They simply don't have the ability to do anything which maybe could have been innovative and novel because there isn't this transfusion reserve."

 Julie Makani, a hematologist at Tanzania's Muhimbili University of Health and Allied Sciences, says while the deficit is severe, it's slowly improving.
-Ironically, part of the reason for the improvement, she says, was the HIV epidemic: Fears among public health officials that blood transfusions could transmit the disease lead to increased investment in blood testing and storage equipment.
+Ironically, part of the reason for the improvement, she says, was the HIV epidemic: Fears among public health officials that blood transfusions could transmit the disease led to increased investment in blood testing and storage equipment.

 Public education campaigns in public schools about blood donation are also more common than they once were, she says.
 But raising awareness may have a limited impact, she adds, if blood drives, which are expensive to carry out, don't become more commonplace.
 There may also be an important role for technology, she says: In Ghana and Rwanda, remote-controlled drones are now being tested for delivering blood to remote clinics.